WestRidgeSystems/jmisb/CONTRIBUTING.md

 # How to Contribute

-As a new project, there are many areas where jMISB could use your help.
+As a new project, there are many areas where jmisb could use your help.
 To get an idea of some of the things on our road map, see the [issues board](https://github.com/WestRidgeSystems/jmisb/issues).
 New contributors are encouraged to get started on smaller tasks, which we will tag using the